City Government

 Westerville City Council consists of seven at-large members elected to serve four-year terms.
 Elections are held in odd-numbered years, with four seats filled in one election and three seats filled in the next election.
 Council members elected in November take office in December.
 Council then elects officers amongst themselves to serve two-year terms as Council Chair, Council Vice-Chair, Mayor and Vice-Mayor.

-The City Manager, Clerk of Council, and Director of Law report directly to City Council.
+The City Manager, Clerk of Council, and Law Director report directly to City Council.
 The City Manager serves as the City’s Chief Executive Officer, running Westerville’s day-to-day activities while implementing policies of City Council.
 The Clerk of Council records council proceedings, ordinances and resolutions, all of which are open to public inspection at any time during regular business hours.
-The Director of Law provides legal advice and assistance on city issues to City Council and the City Administration.
+The Law Director provides legal advice and assistance on city issues to City Council and the City Administration.

 Formal Council meetings generally occur the first and third Tuesday of every month, followed by informal work sessions the second and fourth Tuesday of each month.
 All of these meetings are open to the public unless otherwise advertised as part of an executive session.
 Council may have executive sessions to discuss personnel, real estate or litigation related matters.